Make WordPress Core

 Severity: normal Version: 2.9.2

-Component: Upgrade/Install Keywords: needs-patch
+Component: Upgrade/Install Keywords: has-patch has-unit-tests

 Focuses: Cc: